ztellman/narrator/README.md

 10
 ```

-Here, we've composed `:foo` and `narrator.operators/sum` together, and applied them to the sequence.  `sum` and other operators can be called with a map of options, such as `(sum {:clear-on-reset? false})`, but as a convenience, if they are called with no parameters it parentheses can be omitted.  `sum` and `(sum)` are interchangeable.
+Here, we've composed `:foo` and `narrator.operators/sum` together, and applied them to the sequence.  `sum` and other operators can be called with a map of options, such as `(sum {:clear-on-reset? false})`, but as a convenience, if they are called with no parameters the parentheses can be omitted.  `sum` and `(sum)` are interchangeable.

 Since we haven't defined a period, `query-seq` consumes the entire sequence, first mapping `:foo` over each element, and then summing the result.
 However, we can also do a periodic analysis of the sequence: